Emerson-D-Oliveira/dinsol-v1.0/README.md

  ----------------------------------------------------------------------------
  ***********************************************
- * SUPPORTED COMPILERS AND OPERATIONAL SYSTEMS
+ * SUPPORTED COMPILERS AND OPERATING SYSTEM
  ***********************************************

  We built DINSOL on different Fortran compilers (PGI, Intel, and GNU)